 At first I was curious and went on a quest to learn more about divorce in our culture.
 I noted that we (as a society) tend to look down on those going through a divorce.
 Furthermore we focus almost exclusively on the legal facets of the process.
 But it’s really a human process with a legal document attached to it.
 Unfortunately the human aspect is largely ignored, leaving divorcees flailing in isolation and despair.

 My research left me feeling pretty sad.
 I vowed to change the conversation and culture around divorce.
 I wanted more families to evolve, as mine had, instead of dissolve, as I’ve seen others do.

 In 2010, I met a woman who was a divorce coach, and she was offering training.
 I knew it was exactly what I’d been searching for, and I I signed up.
 Since then, I’ve also written and published my book, The D-Word, and I’ve also expanded my training to include parenting, mediation, communication, conflict resolution, and more.

 These days, my passion lies in helping struggling singles overcome shame and frustration, so they can find peace and create a life they love.
+I offer a variety of options to serve individuals as well as other divorce professionals.
 And I love my work.

 Random Facts About Me

 Yes, I’ve also felt the agony, anxiety, and animosity that can follow the end of a partnership.